KQUP

-KQUP (channel 24) is a religious television station in Pullman, Washington, United States, serving the Spokane television market as an owned-and-operated station of the Daystar Television Network.
-The station's main transmitter is located atop Tekoa Mountain.
+KQUP (channel 24) is a religious television station in Pullman, Washington, United States, serving the Spokane television market.
+The station is owned by the Daystar Television Network, and its main transmitter is located atop Tekoa Mountain.
 A low-power broadcast translator, KQUP-LD (channel 14), serves as a supplement to KQUP for coverage of Spokane and Coeur d'Alene, Idaho.

 Equity Media Holdings built KQUP in 2004 after significant delays.
-By way of the Spokane translator and cable, in 2002, it replaced KSKN as the UPN affiliate in Spokane until switching to the Retro Television Network at the start of 2006.
+By way of the Spokane translator and cable, in 2002, it replaced KSKN as the UPN affiliate in Spokane until switching to the Retro Television Network (RTN) at the start of 2006.
 Equity entered bankruptcy reorganization in 2008; the station lost RTN programming in 2009 as the result of a contract dispute with the network and was then sold at auction to Daystar.

 History

 A construction permit for channel 24, originally assigned the call sign KBGC, was awarded in 1998, but it was not for 5 1/2 years that the station began broadcasting as intended.
 The construction of KQUP was fraught with difficulties.
-Equity had hoped to start broadcasting at full power by September 1, but by that time, only K47EJ, a translator in Coeur d'Alene (the present KQUP-LD), was ready.
+Equity had hoped to start broadcasting at full power by September 1, 2002, but by that time, only K47EJ, a translator in Coeur d'Alene (the present KQUP-LD), was ready.
 Consequently, the vast majority of cable and broadcast viewers lost UPN programming.
 Doug Krile, Equity's corporate public relations director, told the Lewiston Morning Tribune in late September, "This was not the timetable everything was supposed to be operating on."
 Equipment delays, including the shipping of a transmitter from Italy to the United States, and lease negotiations with Washington State University for use of a tower held up completion of the facility.
 As an interim solution, KSKN contracted with UPN to air Buffy the Vampire Slayer and WWE SmackDown from January 2003 through the end of the television season.
 KQUP was added to the main Comcast cable system in Spokane on May 1, 2003, but the Pullman transmitter was relocated to another site and was not activated until April 19, 2004.

-KQUP dropped UPN for Retro TV on January 1, 2006; Rod Hall, the general manager, told The Spokesman-Review, "In the long term, we just felt that UPN's shows were not ideally suited for the Spokane market."
+KQUP dropped UPN for the Retro Television Network (RTN) on January 1, 2006; Rod Hall, the general manager, told The Spokesman-Review, "In the long term, we just felt that UPN's shows were not ideally suited for the Spokane market."
 The station also aired Spokane Shock arena football.